Crown Jewels of the United Kingdom

 The regalia contain around 23,578 gemstones, among them Cullinan I (530 carat), the largest clear cut diamond in the world, set in the Sovereign's Sceptre with Cross.
 It was cut from the largest gem-quality rough diamond ever found, the eponymous Cullinan, discovered in South Africa in 1905 and presented to Edward VII.
 In the Imperial State Crown are Cullinan II (317 carat), the Stuart Sapphire, St Edward's Sapphire, and the Black Prince's Ruby – a large red spinel.
 The Koh-i-Noor diamond (105 carat) was acquired by Queen Victoria from the Sikh Empire and has featured on three consort crowns.
-A small number of disused objects at the Tower are either empty or set with glass and crystal replicas.
+A small number of disused objects at the Tower have been emptied of their stones and some are set with glass or crystal replicas.

 At a coronation, the monarch is anointed using holy oil poured from an ampulla into the spoon, invested with robes and ornaments, and crowned with St Edward's Crown.
 Afterwards, it is exchanged for the lighter Imperial State Crown, which is also usually worn at State Openings of Parliament.
 Wives of kings, known as queens consort, are invested with a plainer set of regalia.
 (Note: Husbands of queens regnant are not crowned in the United Kingdom.)
 Also regarded as crown jewels are state swords, trumpets, ceremonial maces, church plate, historical regalia, banqueting plate, and royal christening fonts.
 They are part of the Royal Collection and belong to the institution of monarchy, passing from one sovereign to the next.
-In the Jewel House they are seen by 2.5 million visitors every year.
+At the Tower of London they are seen by around 2.8 million visitors per year.